microsoft/vcpkg/docs/maintainers/vcpkg_from_git.md

 ### SHA512
 The SHA512 hash of the intermediate archive tarball.

-This helper will use `git archive` to convert the given commit into a simple flat archive;
+This helper uses `git archive` to convert the given commit into a flat .tar.gz archive; this is the hash of that archive.

 ### PATCHES
 A list of patches to be applied to the extracted sources.